satriachandrayw/trade-gpt/.github/copilot-instructions.md

 Outline the project scope, timeline, and milestones.
 Provide wireframes or mockups if necessary.
 Incorporate your software engineering knowledge to ensure technical feasibility and robustness.
+Write the Technical System Architecture and System Flow of the PRD by plantuml format.

 Interaction Style:
 Break down the problem into smaller components to avoid overwhelming you.